ANRGUSC/lorawandocs/docs/source/connectingrn2903.rst

 **Commands to check RN2903 parameters**
 +++++++++++++++++++++++++++++++++++++++

+The following set of commands have been taken from **RN2903 Lora command reference user guide**.
+The link to the guide is `RN2903 Lora command reference user guide <http://ww1.microchip.com/downloads/en/DeviceDoc/40001811A.pdf>`_.
+Please refer the guide for more information about rn2903 module and its commands.

 The different set of the commands are:

 * **sys get ver** returns the firmware version, it is a good way to ensure the circuit works.